AdobeDocs/campaign-standard.fr-FR/help/administration/using/configuring-transactional-messaging.md

 Dans cette exemple, nous voulons configurer un événement afin d&#39;envoyer des messages de confirmation après chaque achat sur notre site avec les prérequis suivants :

-Puisque nous voulons identifier notre client grâce à son identifiant CRM, assurez-vous d&#39;abord que la ressource **[!UICONTROL Profil]** a été étendue à ce nouveau champ.
+As we want to identify our client via his CRM ID, first make sure that the **[!UICONTROL Profile]** resource has been extended with this new field.

-De la même manière, une ressource personnalisée correspondant aux achats doit être créée et publiée, et doit être liée à la ressource **[!UICONTROL Profil]**.
+In the same way, a custom resource corresponding to purchases must have been created and published, and must be linked to the **[!UICONTROL Profile]** resource.
 De cette façon, vous pourrez récupérer les informations de cette ressource pour enrichir le contenu du message.

 Pour en savoir plus sur la création et la publication de ressources, consultez [cette page](../../developing/using/key-steps-to-add-a-resource.md).

-1. Créez un événement en utilisant le canal **[!UICONTROL Email]** et la dimension de ciblage **[!UICONTROL Profil]** (voir [Créer un événement](#creating-an-event)).
+1. Create a new event using the **[!UICONTROL Email]** channel and the **[!UICONTROL Profile]** targeting dimension (see [Creating an event](#creating-an-event)).
 1. Définissez les attributs qui seront disponibles pour personnaliser le message transactionnel.
 Dans notre cas, ajoutez les champs &quot;Identifiant CRM&quot; et &quot;Identificateur produit&quot; (voir [Définir les attributs d&#39;événement](#defining-the-event-attributes)).

    ![](assets/message-center_usecase1.png)

-1. Pour enrichir le contenu du message avec des informations à propos des précédents achats du client, créez un enrichissement ciblant la ressource **[!UICONTROL Achat]** (voir [Enrichir le contenu d&#39;un message transactionnel](#enriching-the-transactional-message-content)).
+1. To enrich the message content with information regarding the client&#39;s previous purchases, create an enrichment targeting the **[!UICONTROL Purchase]** resource (see [Enriching the transactional message content](#enriching-the-transactional-message-content)).

    ![](assets/message-center_usecase2.png)

-1. Créez une condition de jointure entre le champ &quot;Identificateur produit&quot; ajouté précédemment au message et le champ correspondant dans la ressource **[!UICONTROL Achat]**.
+1. Create a join condition between the &quot;Product identifier&quot; field that was previously added to the message, and the corresponding field from the **[!UICONTROL Purchase]** resource

    ![](assets/message-center_usecase3.png)